Investigating topped hadrons to probe the boundaries of the potential model: Introduction

-As the most massive of all known elementary particles, once the top quark was observed by the CDF and D$\O$ experiments in 1995 \cite{CDF:1995wbb,D0:1995jca}, it has attracted significant attention from the entire scientific community.
+As the most massive of all known elementary particles, ever since the top quark was observed by the CDF and D$\O$ experiments in 1995 \cite{CDF:1995wbb,D0:1995jca}, it has attracted significant attention from the entire scientific community.
 The top quark not only serves as a platform for conducting precision tests of the Standard Model (SM), but also opens a window to explore new physics beyond the SM.
-For more details, interested readers could consult reviews~\cite{Cvetic:1997eb,Schrempp:1996fb,Atwood:2000tu,Chakraborty:2003iw,Plehn:2011tg,Quadt:2006dqn,Schilling:2012dx,Wagner:2005jh,Aguilar-Saavedra:2014kpa,Bhat:1998cd,Galtieri:2011yd,Kehoe:2007px}.
-Since the mean lifetime of the top quark is extremely short ($\sim 5 \times 10^{-25}$ s), it was widely accepted in the field that there are no sufficient time to bind with its antiparticle to form a bound state such as quarkonium, as reflected in current textbooks on particle physics.
+For more details, interested readers can consult reviews~\cite{Cvetic:1997eb,Schrempp:1996fb,Atwood:2000tu,Chakraborty:2003iw,Plehn:2011tg,Quadt:2006dqn,Schilling:2012dx,Wagner:2005jh,Aguilar-Saavedra:2014kpa,Bhat:1998cd,Galtieri:2011yd,Kehoe:2007px}.
+Since the mean lifetime of the top quark is extremely short ($\sim 5 \times 10^{-25}$ s), it was widely accepted in the field that there is no sufficient time to bind with its antiparticle to form a bound state such as a quarkonium, as reflected in the current particle physics textbooks.
+This means that although the top quark was discovered many years ago, the topped hadron still remains quite mysterious.
+Ref.~\cite{Godfrey:1985xj} calculated the spectra of top mesons, but since the top quark was not discovered at that time, the calculation lost a crucial anchor of the top quark mass.